 The TOD Policy also incorporates the Affordable Housing Policy, adopted by the BART Board in January 2016.

 Hazard mitigation is any sustained action taken to reduce or eliminate the long-term risk to human life and property from hazards.
 A hazard mitigation plan identifies the hazards a community or region faces, assesses their vulnerability to the hazards and identifies specific actions that can be taken to reduce the risk from the hazards.
-Read more about BART's Local Hazard Mitigation Plan and about the upcoming public comment period for the draft update of the plan.
+Read more about BART's Local Hazard Mitigation Plan.